-The square was planned in 1766 by architect James Brown, and at the time represented the most ambitious new development yet attempted in the city.
+George Square was planned in 1766 by architect James Brown, and at the time represented the most ambitious new development yet attempted in the city.
 It was the first development outside the old city walls, and as a precursor to the New Town, offered an exclusive setting for Edinburgh’s professional classes.
 Sir Walter Scott’s father, a prominent lawyer, was one of the first to have a house built there.
-His neighbours were a distinguished set, including the Countess of Sutherland, Lord Braxfield, the Justice-Clerk of the Court, and Henry Dundas, the future Lord Melville.
+His neighbours were a distinguished set, including the Countess of Sutherland and Lord Braxfield, the Justice-Clerk of the Court.

 In 1914 the University of Edinburgh bought its first property in the square, and gradually increased its ownership until by the 1940s it owned the entire place.
 Then in 1949 a controversial programme of major development was planned, involving the demolition of much of the square.

 Despite a huge public outcry the development started, but the destruction proved to be a turning point in focusing public attention on the plight of Edinburgh’s historic buildings.
 The western side of the square was saved and the remnants of many demolished houses were later used to repair buildings in the Georgian New Town.

 If you would like to know more about the topic above, please contact us directly.